akej74/grid-control/README.md

   - Note that the executable is named "designer.exe"
 - To convert the `mainwindow.ui` to `mainwindow.py`run the following command:
   - `<python installation directory>\Scripts\pyuic5.exe mainwindow.ui -o mainwindow.py`

-### Packaging
-PyInstaller is used to package the software into EXE format so that you dont have to call "python gridcontrol.py"

-Run pyinstaller-build.bat to package the software.

 ### Grid simulator
 For troubleshooting, or if you would like to run Grid Control without a Grid device, please have a look at my "Grid Simulator" available [here](https://github.com/akej74/grid-simulator).